 For the most part, however, OSHA violations are the more common causes of construction sites.
 In this instance, it may be possible the worker was not provided hard hat protection to prevent head injuries when the objects fell.
 It is also possible the materials that fell on the worker were not properly secured.
 OSHA calls this a “struck-by hazard.”

-How Can I Avoid Struck-By Hazards?
+How Can I Avoid a Struck-By Accident & Hazards?

 OSHA recommends the following to avoid injuries caused by struck-by hazards: